GeorgeMos/ControliFy/README.md

 # ControlliFy
-A PyQT6 application for remote controll hardware testing devices with wifi
+A PyQT6 application for the remote controll of hardware testing devices with wifi